| Title: | Explore the Innards of 'ggplot2' Objects |

 A NULL is returned invisibly.
 While a description of the

-or its components will be printed in outline form as
+structure of p or its components will be printed in outline form as

 a "side-effect", with indentation for each level of recursion, showing the